 - Victoria Square Walking Tour: old Treasury Building, Secretary’s Building, St Francis Xavier Catholic Cathedral, Adelaide Town Hall, Law Courts, former Adelaide General Post Office

-This evening we enjoy a welcome dinner at the Adelaide Club in North Terrace.
-Founded in 1863, it maintains its original façade and much of its interior decoration.
+This evening we enjoy a welcome dinner at a private members club on North Terrace.
 (Overnight Adelaide) D

 - North Terrace